Melbourne >> Geelong (train) >> Torquay >> Great Ocean Rd >> Warnambool >> Melbourne (train)

 Perhaps the most picturesque of towns found along the Great Ocean Road, you should definitely consider Lorne as an overnight stop.
 The small township is surrounded by lush forests and is protected by it's own little bay making ocean swimming much safer here compared to other places along the coast.
 Walk to Erskine Falls and dine out at one of the many restaurants in town.

 Perhaps the crown jewel of Victoria's tourist attractions, the 12 Apostles draw hundreds of thousands of tourists each year.
 Our recommendation is to be here either early in the morning or late in the afternoon to avoid the busses!
-However, no matter the amount of people, these unique rock formations jutting out of the Southern Ocean are still a sight to behold.
+However, no matter the number of people, these unique rock formations jutting out of the Southern Ocean are still a sight to behold.